SPRINGBOARD FELLOWSHIP

 MEET OUR 2023 FELLOWS

-We are excited to introduce our second Springboard Fellow, Kameron King, who is working with the African American Veterans Arts and Culture Corporation and Positive Nation Productions this year.
+Kameron King, working with the African American Veterans Arts and Culture Corporation and Positive Nation Productions.

-We are excited to introduce our third Springboard Fellow, Elizabeth Dunning, who worked with the Buffalo International Film Festival (BIFF) this year.
+Elizabeth Dunning, working with the Buffalo International Film Festival (BIFF).